'What is this corpus about?': Using topic modelling to explore a specialised corpus

 Research output: Contribution to journal › Article › peer-review

 - University of Central Lancashire

-The present paper introduces topic modeling, a machine learning technique that automatically identifies ‘topics’ in a given corpus.
-The paper illustrates its use in the exploration of an academic English corpus.
-It first offers the intuitive explanation of the underlying mechanism of topic modeling and describes the procedure for building a model, including the decisions involved in the model-building process.
+This paper introduces topic modelling, a machine learning technique that automatically identifies ‘topics’ in a given corpus.
+The paper illustrates its use in the exploration of a corpus of academic English.
+It first offers the intuitive explanation of the underlying mechanism of topic modelling and describes the procedure for building a model, including the decisions involved in the model-building process.
 The paper then explores the model.
-A topic in topic models is characterized by a set of co-occurring words, and we will demonstrate that such topics bring us rich insights into the nature of a corpus.
-As exemplary tasks, the paper identifies the prominent topics in different parts of papers, investigates the chronological change of a journal, and reveals different types of papers in the journal.
-The paper further compares topic modeling to two more traditional techniques in corpus linguistics, semantic annotation and keywords analysis, and highlights the strengths of topic modeling.
-We believe that topic modeling is particularly useful in the initial exploration of a corpus.
+A topic in topic models is characterised by a set of co-occurring words, and we will demonstrate that such topics bring us rich insights into the nature of a corpus.
+As exemplary tasks, this paper identifies the prominent topics in different parts of papers, investigates the chronological change of a journal, and reveals different types of papers in the journal.
+The paper further compares topic modelling to two more traditional techniques in corpus linguistics, semantic annotation and keywords analysis, and highlights the strengths of topic modelling.
+We believe that topic modelling is particularly useful in the initial exploration of a corpus.

 |Early online date||1 Aug 2017|

 |Publication status||E-pub ahead of print - 1 Aug 2017|

 - academic discourse, machine learning, semantic analysis, topic model, word co-occurrence